The Night Clerk: Plot

 The following day, Bart gets a haircut and buys a new suit, car, and cologne.
 He tries to visit Andrea at the hotel, only to find her having sex with the unknown man from Karen's room, whom he recognizes from the tattoo.
 Bart returns home and finds police have taken all his computer and camera equipment.
 He tells Espada his hard drives are empty because he deleted all the recordings before police arrived.
 After Espada leaves, Bart retrieves a hidden hard drive that contains a copy of the recording from Karen's room.

 The unknown man Bart saw with Andrea is Karen's husband Nick, a detective who has been having an affair with Andrea and wants her to kill Bart so he cannot identify Nick to police.
 As Bart watches the cameras in Andrea's room, he sees Nick argue with her and start to beat her.
 He rushes to the hotel and enters Andrea's room as Nick leaves, then shows Andrea the hidden cameras.
 At his house, he shows her the recording from Karen's room and Andrea sees that Nick killed Karen.
 Andrea begins to cry and goes to sleep in Bart's bed.
 He lies down with her and falls asleep.

 The following morning, Bart finds that Andrea is gone, as is the hard drive on which he had the copy of the recording from Karen's room.
 He also finds that Andrea has left the gun from Karen's purse on his bed.
-Andrea gives Nick the hard drive with the recording of Karen's room and they start to drive out of town.
+Andrea gives Nick the hard drive with the recording of Karen's room, and they start to drive out of town.
 The police arrive at Bart's house and find that Bart is not there, but has left the gun and the camera storage cards along with a note for Espada.
-Nick and Andrea are pulled over and arrested.
+Nick and Andrea signaled to pull over.
 Bart walks through a local mall and practices the conversational speech and body language he has observed in his recordings.